SquidDev-CC/plethora/modules.md

 installed.

 Finally we have `.filterModules()`.
 This filters the method list to those provided by the specified modules.
-This isn't really useful for us as we only have one module, but when you have multiple modules installed, it is really useful to prevent two modules having the methods of the same name.
+This isn't really useful for us as we only have one module, but when you have multiple modules installed, it is really useful if you only want to use one module's methods.

 ### Using modules
 Well, now that we know a little bit about the modules we have installed, let's get cracking with them!
 Most modules will